 My journey

-I’ve seen a lot of transformation in both myself and the general public when it comes to cosmetic enhancements, like Botox, fillers, plastic surgery, and the like.
+I’ve seen a lot of transformation in both myself and the general public when it comes to cosmetic enhancements.
+This is across the board, with Botox, fillers, plastic surgery, and the like.

-Note: I was three layers deep in a cakey foundation on my face, feeling shameful in my acne cover-up and wishing very deeply that I could feel that same confidence.
+Note: I was three layers deep in a cakey foundation on my face, feeling shameful in poor acne cover-up job.
+I wished very deeply that I could feel that same confidence.

 I mean, we all know that what’s inside matters most, and not to judge others on their appearances.
 I’ve known that and felt that and believed that since the start, and still do.
 However, when did that begin to negate how we present ourselves and the effort to which we should or should not care?
 Why is there a moral value placed on the types of judgement we have (i.e. it’s bad to judge someone based on their looks, but it’s good to judge them if they care about how they look)?

-In college, I was very interested in asking questions about body modifications and the beauty industry.
-Why do we have these standards of beauty, who do they benefit most, what is the damage being done when we seek out very specific definitions of Eurocentric beauty?
-Who wins, who hurts?
-While learning, I found myself still thinking that many people who choose beauty alterations did so at the hands of capitalism, whitewashing, fatphobia, ableism, and the billion-dollar beauty and fitness industries.
+While learning, I found myself still thinking that many people who choose beauty alterations did so involuntarily.
+It was at the hands of capitalism, whitewashing, fatphobia, ableism, and the billion-dollar beauty and fitness industries.

-In the years since, I’ve come to realize that while it’s a good idea to always understand and acknowledge a why, it’s more important to give the grace of a simple mantra: how others choose to feel good, is none of my business.
-Women are so often policed for every choice we make, and we do it to ourselves and each other.
-It’s not up to me to say that a cosmetic alteration is done out of self-consciousness is wrong, so long as the person is happy with their choice.
+In the years since, I’ve come to realize that while it’s a good idea to always understand and acknowledge a why, it’s more important to give a little grace.
+I try to remember: how others choose to feel good, is none of my business.

 Another form of self care